Your entry point to online learning at Queen’s.

 - Maybe you want to take some professional courses, to advance your career...

 Whatever the case, Queen's offers a wide array of online courses to select from – more than 140 open to everyone, with more being added all the time, as well as other courses that are restricted to Queen's students only.
-We also offer online degree programs, five in the Faculty of Arts and Science alone (Psychology, English, Global Development Studies, History, and Life Sciences), with more on the way.
+We also offer online degree programs, six in the Faculty of Arts and Science alone (Psychology, English, Global Development Studies, History, Liberal Studies, and Life Sciences), with more on the way.

 Queen’s online courses count towards your degree program in the same way as those taken on campus.